TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 printenv
 ```
 ## i.
 Starting an interactive session in Biowulf
-When you login into Biowulf, you are actually loging in into a special login computer or "node" named "biowulf.nih.gov" that has a small amount of memory and CPUs and therefore, it cannot run any programs.
+When you login into Biowulf, you are actually logging into a special login computer or "node" named "biowulf.nih.gov" that has a small amount of memory and CPUs and therefore, it cannot run any programs.
 In fact, NIH doesn't allow you to run any processes in the login node.

 To run any jobs within Biowulf, you first need to start an interactive session with another computer node within Biowulf by running the "sinteractive" command:
 ```